risawitama/verbose-potato/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why can't a bicycle stand on its own?
+It's two-tired.